Sttark/blind_control/hub/README.md

 3. Make your changes directly to the code or configuration files
 4. Restart the service: `sudo systemctl restart blind_control_controller`

+## Centralized vs. Local Configuration

+The system supports both centralized and local configuration:

+- **Centralized Configuration**: The hub's `hub_config.json` file contains the schedule settings for all controllers
+- **Local Configuration**: Each controller's `local_config.json` file can override the hub's schedule settings if needed
+- **Standalone Mode**: If a controller loses connection to the hub, it will use its local configuration

 ## Troubleshooting

 - If the hub interface is not accessible, ensure the service is running with `sudo systemctl status blind_control_hub`
 - If a controller is not accessible from the hub, verify that the URL is correct and that the controller is running
 - For mDNS resolution issues (using .local domains), ensure that Avahi/Bonjour is properly configured on your network
+- If schedule changes don't appear on a controller, check that the controller is connected to the hub and restart the controller service